SihaoCheng/WD_models/README.md

-It reads the table of synthetic colors (http://www.astro.umontreal.ca/~bergeron/CoolingModels/), generates the values of the Gaia color BP-RP and the bolometric correction G-Mbol of Gaia G band, and interpolates the mapping:
+generates the values of the Gaia color BP-RP and the bolometric correction G-Mbol of Gaia G band, and interpolates the mapping:
         (logteff, logg) --> BP-RP or G-Mbol.